Guidelines for the Preparation and Evaluation of Tenure and Promotion Dossiers

 - Will conduct all communications to and from solicited external evaluators (including emails) in written form.

-- Will include all information and communication involved in the evaluator solicitation including the solicitation letters and any additional communications between the Dean’s office and the external evaluator that offer any reflection, positive or negative, on the candidate’s qualifications for tenure and/or promotion in a confidential appendix to the dossier.
-This information will be included in the dossier appendix whether or not the evaluator agrees to write a full evaluation.
-The names of all evaluators excluded by the applicant will also be included in this confidential appendix.
+- Will include all information and communication involved in the evaluator solicitation including the solicitation letters and any additional communications between the Dean’s office and the external evaluator that offer any reflection, positive or negative, on the candidate’s qualifications for tenure and/or promotion in a confidential section of the dossier.
+This information will be included in the dossier whether or not the evaluator agrees to write a full evaluation.
+The names of all evaluators excluded by the applicant will also be included in this confidential section of the dossier.

-- Will inform external evaluators, when their evaluations are solicited, that a record of all communications will be confidentially included in a confidential appendix of the candidate’s dossier.
+- Will inform external evaluators, when their evaluations are solicited, that a record of all communications will be confidentially included in a confidential section of the candidate’s dossier.

 - Will not solicit any letter from an individual in a familial relationship with the candidate, or who served as their dissertation advisors, or who are or have been employees of Pace University.